engmaths/emat10006/materials/worksheet2.md

 Git telling us that all is well -- we have not made any changes to the contents of our new repo.

+**Note about editors** In the instructions below I suggest using `gedit` which is a text editor found on most Linux machines.
+If you are using the lab machines then you can use `gedit`.
+Wherever you see an instruction like `gedit somefile.py` it just means that you should edit the file in any code editor that you want.
+For example if you normally use `vscode` or `spyder` you could you could use that.
+You also don't need to open the file from the terminal at all as you can just do it in your editor.

 Let's add a simple Python script to our repo.
 When inside your repo directory, type `gedit welcome.py` and copy this very simple script in there and save it:
 ```console